ymollard/ros2-course-slides/exercises.md

 Define a target and click **Plan & Execute**.
 Verify that the object is avoided.

-*There seems to be a bug in this version of RViz that makes manipulating the scene object difficult and causes it to crash.
+*There seems to be a bug in this version of RViz that makes manipulating the scene objects difficult, or even causes it to crash.
 If it is unusable, skip to the next part.*

+Scene objects can also be inserted via Python or come from a RGB-D camera (voxels).

 ---